-If you have made the decision to become a living donor, you likely have seen a loved one go through much suffering because of a serious condition—or you may have decided to donate to ease the suffering of an acquaintance or a stranger.
-Either way, your partial liver donation is life-saving for a patient with end-stage liver disease.
+If you have made the decision to become a living donor, you likely have seen a loved one go through much suffering because of a serious condition.
+Your partial liver donation may be life-saving for the patient with end-stage liver disease.

 Why Choose the Living Liver Donor Program at Loyola?

 As a world-class academic medical center, Loyola’s doctors perform and teach the latest surgical treatments.
 Our board-certified transplant surgeons are widely regarded and highly skilled in both traditional and minimally invasive surgery, which is often used for living donors as it leads to a quicker recovery and less pain.